pyca/cryptography/docs/development/test-vectors.rst

 * ``department-of-state-root.pem`` - The intermediary CA for the Department of State, issued by the United States Federal Government's Common Policy CA.
   Notably has a ``critical`` policy constraints extensions.
+* ``e-trust.ru.der`` - A certificate from a `Russian CA`_ signed using the GOST
+  cipher and containing numerous unusual encodings such as NUMERICSTRING in the subject DN.

 Custom X.509 Vectors
 ~~~~~~~~~~~~~~~~~~~~